Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-RAyToKIKD2I.md

 ### Transcript

-> how many more big updates are planned before 1.0 uh no idea
+> how many more big updates are planned before 1.0, no idea